The Tour du Mont Blanc (TMB) is listed as not only one of Europe’s classic hikes, but one of the best in the world!

 So how do you plan your own Tour du Mont Blanc Trek?

 If you want to plan it yourself, I recommend that you plan it by using a combination of this site, and the Tour of Mont Blanc: Complete Two-Way Trekking Guide Book by Cicerone Guides.
 (I had bought another book, but after seeing this book, it was much better than the one I had) And of course a good map of Mont Blanc.

 Choose Your Starting Point for the TMB:

-The apparent advantage of doing it clockwise (I’ve only done it counter-clockwise) is that you will be going against the flow.
+The apparent advantage of doing it clockwise (I’ve only done it counter-clockwise) is that you will be going against the flow, so will likely not see the same people again.
+This may be a good option if it’s solitude and quiet time with the wild flowers that you’re seeking.
 You will also want to choose a different starting point, like Champex if you decide to do it clockwise.
 This will help you ease into the steep climbs.

 Use a combination of the TMB site, book and map to plan each day.

 Don’t start by saying that you will do the trek in so and so many days.
 Plan each day according to what seems reasonable to you.
 The TMB site, listed above, shows you the availability of the refuges (mountain huts) and how long it takes to hike to the other hut.
 You’re also able to book the huts directly through their site.